BreffJaun/Legends-of-Swiftia/README.md

 6. **Game Over / Victory**
    - The game ends if the player’s HP reaches 0.
    - A victory message is displayed if the player completes all required events or defeats the final enemy.
-   - Game over and victory states trigger corresponding sound effects.
+   - Game over and victory states trigger sound effects.

 7. **Player Input**
    - Menu choices: Keys 1–4
    - Open bag: `b`
    - Quit game: `q`
+   - To continue: `Enter`

 ---